-A customer needs to understand that unexpected charges are the norm in any renovation project, and that there needs to be a provision for this, usually between 10-20% of the project budget.
-Sometimes these unexpected charges result from things such as mold being present behind a wall, insufficient or damaged subflooring, tile removal, improperly insulated outer walls, opening drywall for new electrical or plumbing lines, missing vapour barriers, etc. A contractor can never know what all they are dealing with until the demolition process is completed.
-These unexpected items add not only to the time and labour required, but also to the materials required in a job – and we want the customer to be prepared.
+A customer needs to understand that unexpected charges are the norm in any renovation project and that there needs to be a provision for this, usually between 10-20% of the project budget.
+Sometimes these unexpected charges result from things such as mold being present behind a wall, insufficient or damaged subflooring, tile removal, improperly insulated outer walls, opening drywall for new electrical or plumbing lines, missing vapor barriers, etc. A contractor can never know what all they are dealing with until the demolition process is completed.
+These unexpected items add not only to the time and labor required but also to the materials required in a job – and we want the customer to be prepared.
 We never want to surprise our customers with unforeseen costs they can’t afford.

 Mario has worked as a general contractor and renovator for over 19 years.
 He has a degree in Business & Management, and while in college operated a Student Painting Company, and was the most successful of his franchise colleagues.
 After college, he opened a renovation company in Quebec.
 He moved to Edmonton with the intention of improving his English and perfecting his skills in general contracting.
 He has worked for different contractors and learned many aspects of the business.
 He has built relationships with other contractors such as electricians and plumbers, who share his perfectionist attitude towards home renovation.
 Mario wants to help you have the best home lifestyle possible.